|

 7) Galway City

-While in Galway make sure to check out the wonderful sites such as Eyre Square, The Spanish Arches and Salthill.
+Oh! and don't forget to check out the wonderful sites such as Eyre Square, The Spanish Arches and Salthill while you are there!
 You may even be brave enough to go for a swim in the Irish waters 😉

 9) Cobh, County Cork